NobleBerserker/Fate-of-the-Republic/content/Books/Journal/Episode 2.md

 [[Liam Jasper Locke]] and [[Rowan]] soon approached the [[Ashen Fangs]]. [[Liam Jasper Locke]] and [[Ralindra Veyn]] exchanged greetings in street slang, revealing that [[Liam Jasper Locke]] runs with the [[Grey Hand]].

-Then, [[Eldrin Duskbane]] approached, trying to gather information about [['Mask']].
+Then, [[Eldrin Duskbane]] approached, trying to gather information about [[Mask]].
 However, [[Ralindra Veyn]] dismissed him, claiming he acted too much like a guard—she wouldn't betray even her worst enemy to a lapdog of the law.
 Instead, she offered him a task: to check the alley where [[Yarek 'The Collector']] demands a 'toll' for passage. [[Eldrin Duskbane]], unwilling to work with criminals, refused. [[Rowan]] convinced him to at least walk to the bar.

 As they left, [[Bramble Bast]] confused everyone with his antics, while [[Liam Jasper Locke]] tried reasoning with [[Ralindra Veyn]].
 She pointed out that, since he wasn’t wearing a bandana, he could disguise himself and handle the job for her.
 She offered thirty gold coins, which [[Liam Jasper Locke]] considered fair—plus, it aligned with his own mission.